Student Advisors

 What does Skills Recognition mean?
 What do I need to do to get my skills recognised?

-For more information on this subject and how to apply please see Skills Recognition.
+For more information on this subject and how to apply please see Credit Transfer policy and procedure as well as the Recognition of Prior Learning procedure at Policies and Forms

 How can I change my program within CIT?

-• You will need to apply for a new student visa if your new course end date is different to the course end date of your previous program.
+If you are issued a letter of offer for the new program, you will need to apply for a new student visa if your new course end date is different to the course end date of your current program.
 You will need to pay for additional Overseas student health cover if your new course end date is after your visa expiry date.

-• You will need to submit your new Electronic Confirmation of Enrolment (eCOE) to the Department of Immigration and Border Protection (DIBP) even if your course end date has not changed.
+You will need to submit your new Electronic Confirmation of Enrolment (eCOE) to the Department of Home Affairs even if your course end date has not changed.

 What do I do if I am unhappy with my results?